pyQode/pyqode.core/README.rst

 -------------

-PCEF is a *flexible source code editing framework* for Python Qt applications.
+PCEF is a *flexible source code editing framework* for Python Qt applications. **PCEF is not an IDE**.

-*pcef-core* is the foundation package, it contains everything you need to create a generic (language independant) code editor widget and is the mandatory requirement for any pcef extension.
+*pcef-core* is the foundation package, it contains everything you need to create a generic (language independant) code editor widget.
+It is the mandatory requirement for any pcef extension.

 The base widget (QCodeEdit) is a simple extension of QPlainTextEdit that